danh121097/vue-mapbox-gl/docs/guide/installation.md

 ## Package Manager Installation

-Vue MapLibre GL is available on npm and can be installed using your preferred package manager.
+Vue3 MapLibre GL is available on npm and can be installed using your preferred package manager.
+The package includes all dependencies and is self-contained with bundled CSS.

 ### Using Yarn (Recommended)